React Libraries for 2025

 Starting a new React Project

-While Next.js has been initially used for server-side rendering (web applications), it can be used for static site generation (websites) next to other rendering patterns too.
-The most recent addition to Next.js are React Server Components which contribute since 2023 to a big paradigm shift by moving React components from the client to the server.
+While Next.js has been initially used for server-side rendering (web applications), it can be used for static site generation (websites) next to other rendering patterns (i.e. ISR) too.
+The most recent addition to Next.js are React Server Components (RSC) and React Server Functions (RSF) which contribute since 2023 to a big paradigm shift by moving React components from the client to the server.

-If you are a React veteran and want to try something new, check out Nitro or Waku.
-The latter is from creator of Zustand and comes with support for React Server Components.
+If you are a React veteran and want to try something new, check out Nitro, Redwood, or Waku.
+The latter, created by the developer behind Zustand, also includes support for React Server Components (RSC).

 Recommendations: